 That being said, you are likely to make mistakes, even if you do follow a pattern, especially in the beginning.
 That doesn’t mean you should give up – fashion mistakes happen even if you don’t make your own clothes.

 It’s best to embrace these fashion mistakes and move on.
 You never know, your clothing design may turn out to be something amazing in the end!
 Another thing that can help you when you’re just starting your sewing journey, is to take any measurements multiple times to avoid any mistakes.

 Extra bits and bobs

 Naturally, you will also need practical bits and bobs such as elastics, buttons, or zips which can all be found at HobbyKrafts or a local art supply store.
-If you’re not sure whether buttons or zips are better for jeans, this article may help you.
 Making your own clothes will certainly be a learning curve, so take your time, practice, and don’t be too harsh on yourself.

 *This is a collaborative post.
 For further information please refer to my disclosure page.